ktj709/Tourism-Culture-Guide---RAG-Chatbot/README.md

 # Once running, type your tourism question, e.g.:

-"Best cultural festivals in Jaipur"
+"cultural festivals in Jaipur"

-"Top 3 museums in Mumbai"
+"museums in Mumbai"

-"Traditional food to try in Delhi"
+"food to try in Delhi"

 # Adding New Cities